 About the Project

-Embarking on my journey towards Google UX Design certification, I’ve crafted a mobile app as a playground for mastering the fundamentals of user experience design.
+Working towards Google UX Design certification, I’ve crafted a mobile app and responsive website as a playground for mastering the fundamentals of user experience design.
 With a focus on simplicity and accessibility, this project showcases my exploration of ideation, user research, wireframing, and prototyping.
 I aim to not only demonstrate my proficiency in UX design but also to develop a deep understanding of user-centric design principles, which are essential for creating intuitive and engaging digital experiences.

 The Problem